Esther-chigbu/alx-low_level_programming/README.md

-# alx-low_level_programming
-Getting started on c language
+Functions and nested loops in c